gritzko/ron/README.md

 Zipped UUIDs are serialized as deltas to similar past UUIDs.
 That provides significant savings when UUIDs come from the same source (same origin bytes) or have close timestamp values.
-Repeat UUIDs are simply skipped, same as in the Base64 notation.
+Repeated UUIDs are simply skipped, same as in the Base64 notation.

-The origin value is either reused in full or rewritten in full.
+The origin part is either reused in full or rewritten in full.
 That is decided by the field length (<9 reuse, >=9 rewrite).
 Implicitly, origin ids are considered uncompressible.

 There are two zip modes: *short* and *long*.
 In the short mode, an UUID is compressed relative to the same kind of UUID in the previous op (e.g. event id relative to the previous event id).
 In the long mode, an UUID is compressed relative to a past uncompressed UUID.
 A decoder must remember 16 last uncompressed timestamp-based UUIDs (no names, no hashes), to perform uncompression.
+For encoders, that is optional.

 A zipped UUID starts with a *zip byte* referencing the compression details.